MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 ### Core

 Azure CLI references that have been published as a permanent part of the CLI are called **core references**.
 All core references install with the Azure CLI and you cannot choose a subset of references.
 If you run the CLI through Azure Cloud Shell, core references are always up to date.
-See [Core reference overview](/cli/azure/reference-index) for a complete list of core reference commands.
+See [Core reference list for the Azure CLI](/cli/azure/reference-index) for a complete list of core reference commands.

 ### Extension